MicrosoftDocs/win32/desktop-src/DirectShow/gettruecolortype.md

 ---
-Description: The GetTrueColorType function retrieves the human-readable name of a video subtype. ms.assetid: 479a020c-b55c-44ec-9096-5528113a4b74
+description: The GetTrueColorType function retrieves the human-readable name of a video subtype. ms.assetid: 479a020c-b55c-44ec-9096-5528113a4b74
 title: GetTrueColorType function (Wxutil.h) ms.topic: reference